akestoridis/atusb-attacks/README.md

 ```
 $ cd
 $ git clone https://github.com/akestoridis/atusb-attacks.git
+$ cd atusb-attacks/
-$ cd atusb-attacks/fw/
+$ cd fw/
 ```

-* To compile and flash the firmware image that launches the attack with ID 01, execute the following command:
+* Execute the following commands to compile and flash the firmware image that launches the attack with ID 01, which will print a disclaimer and the user will have to accept responsibility for their actions if they want to proceed:
 ```
 $ make clean
 $ sudo make dfu ATTACKID=01
 ```

-* The previous command will print a disclaimer and the user will have to accept responsibility for their actions if they want to proceed.

-* After compiling and flashing the firmware image, executing the following command should display the ATUSB as an IEEE 802.15.4 interface and its configuration, including its phyname (e.g., `phy1`) and its devname (e.g. `wpan0`).
+* After compiling and flashing the firmware image, executing the following command should display the configuration of the ATUSB as an IEEE 802.15.4 interface, including its phyname (e.g., `phy1`) and its devname (e.g. `wpan0`).
 ```
 $ iwpan dev
 ```

-* To launch the attack of the flashed firmware image, create a new interface in monitor mode and enable it on the appropriate channel (e.g., channel 20 on page 0) with the following commands:
+* To launch the attack of the flashed firmware image, create a new interface (e.g., `attack0`) in monitor mode and enable it on the appropriate channel (e.g., channel 20 on page 0) with the following commands:
 ```
 $ sudo iwpan dev wpan0 del
 $ sudo iwpan phy phy1 interface add attack0 type monitor